The benefits of not drinking alcohol are significant - ditching the drink can dramatically boost your mental and physical health.

 Unfortunately, this means it's no use kidding yourself into thinking a kale salad for dinner will counteract a bottle of bubbly.

 5. Ditching alcohol improves your sleep quality

-One American study found that alcohol contributes to sleep deprivation and aids tiredness the day after a night on the booze.
-Thus explaining the side of exhaustion that normally accompanies our heavy hangover.
+One study published by the National Institute on Alcohol Abuse and Alcoholism found that alcohol contributes to sleep deprivation and aids tiredness the day after a night on the booze, thus explaining the side of exhaustion that normally accompanies a heavy hangover.